Software guru McAfee says to seek asylum in Guatemala

 On the Caribbean island of Ambergris Caye, where McAfee has lived for about four years, residents say he is eccentric, impulsive, erratic and at times unstable, with a penchant for guns and young women.

-He would often be seen with armed bodyguards, pistols tucked into his belt, and McAfee's neighbor had complained about the loud barking of dogs that guarded his exclusive beachside compound.
+He would often be seen with armed bodyguards, pistols tucked into his belt, and McAfee's neighbour had complained about the loud barking of dogs that guarded his exclusive beachside compound.

 His run-in with authorities in Belize is a world away from a successful life in the United States, where he started McAfee Associates in 1989 and made millions of dollars developing the Internet anti-virus software that carries his name.